isomerpages/pmo-nptd/_our-population/Population Trends/Overall Population.md

 <p>Singapore’s total population stood at 6.11 million as at June 2025 (Diagram
 1), a 1.2% increase from June 2024.
 This increase was mainly due to the growth in the non-resident population.
-The annualised population growth rate over the past five years (2020-2025) was higher than the preceding five-year period (2015-2020), mostly due to an increase in the number of Work Permit Holders in the Construction sector to support key infrastructure projects such as Changi Terminal 5 and the ramping up of housing supply.</p>
+The annualised population growth rate of 1.5% over the past five years (2020-2025) was higher than the 0.5% over the preceding five-year period (2015-2020), mostly due to an increase in the number of Work Permit Holders in the Construction sector to support key infrastructure projects such as Changi Terminal 5 and the ramping up of housing supply.</p>
 <p></p>
 <p><em>Diagram 1: Total population, as at June 2025<sup>[1]</sup></em>
 </p>